Animal-aDNA-Research-Community/AaRC.github.io/_posts/2026-01-12-Interview-January-Speaker2.md

 For over 800 years, Greenland’s iconic sled dogs, also known as Qimmit, have been an inseparable companion to the Inuit people, pulling sleds across frozen landscapes and enabling survival in one of Earth's harshest environments.
 But today, these remarkable dogs face an uncertain future.
 Climate change is melting the sea ice they depend on, snowmobiles are replacing dog teams, and their numbers have plummeted from 25,000 in 2002 to just around 13,000 in 2020 [**1**].
 &nbsp;

 What makes the Qimmit unique among Arctic dog breeds?
 For nearly a millennium, they have served as sled dogs in the same region, partnering with the same communities.
 In contrast, other indigenous breeds, such as Siberian Huskies and Alaskan Malamutes, have been extensively crossbred with European dogs or adapted primarily as companions.
 The Qimmit, however, have remained closely tied to their original working role across Kalaallit Nunaat (Greenland).
-Our AaRC speaker Dr. Tatiana Feuerborn described how she joined forced with other peers to analyze Qimmit genomic data spanning from 800 years before present to today [**2**].
+Our AaRC speaker Dr. Tatiana Feuerborn described how she joined forces with other peers to analyze Qimmit genomic data spanning from 800 years before present to present days [**2**].
 Their findings reveal a population shaped by centuries of isolation, regional differentiation, and remarkable resilience.
 &nbsp;

 ## A tale of two arrivals